 Do I Need Planning Permission for My Septic Tank?

-A common question people often ask is whether planning permission is required for a septic tank to be installed.
+People often ask whether planning permission is required for a septic tank to be installed.
 This largely depends on the property.
 For example, if you already have an existing septic tank and want to replace it, you won’t need planning permission.
 On the other hand, if you want to install a new septic tank at a property where there hasn’t been one before, you will need to get planning permission.

 This means you need to go to your local council and inform them of your plans.
 They will want to ensure you comply with the septic tank regulations listed above.
 If you can’t, you’ll be denied.
 If you decide to build a septic tank without getting planning permission, you could find yourself facing harsh penalties.